 #2.
 Avoid being guilt-tripped by the thought of being financially unstable.

-The biggest guilt is the one that other parents will unwittingly throw at you: the statistics on future achievement that your children will miss out on, or the things that your children will be unable to accomplish now that there is less money to assist them in achieving their goals.
-(Newsflash: If a friend tells you those facts, you have my permission to never speak to them again.)
+The biggest guilt is the one that other parents will unwittingly throw at you: the statistics on future achievement that your children will miss out on or the things that they will be unable to accomplish now that there is less money to assist them in achieving their goals.
+(Newsflash: If a friend tells you those facts, you have my permission never to speak to them again.)